mshe2089/Just-Chess/README.md

 # Just-Chess
 It's just 2 player chess. <br/>
 Written in python, GUI created in tkinker.<br/>
-Was going to implement opponent with Pytorch but just coding chess logic was already a mouthful.<br/>
 ### Features:
 -Just chess<br/>
 -Horrible chess engine written from scratch<br/>